OhlookitsVeld/ModMail/README.md

 Modmail supports the use of third-party plugins to extend or add functionalities to the bot.
 This allows niche features as well as anything else outside of the scope of the core functionality of ModMail.

-Plugins requests and support is available in our [Modmail Plugins Server](https://discord.gg/4JE4XSW).

 ## Contributing

 Contributions to ModMail are always welcome, whether it be improvements to the documentation or new functionality, please feel free to make the change.